Meowmeowzers/Meowmeowzers/README.md

 ## Welcome to my empty Github repository

-- 🔭 I’m currently working on ... none
+- 🔭 I’m currently working on ... hopeless studies
 - 🌱 I’m currently learning ...
 Android App Development with Kotlin
 - 👯 I’m looking to collaborate on ... none
 - 🤔 I’m looking for help with ... ideas